-For Q61, most of the comments related to the 'midwives', 'labour and birth' and 'nurses' themes.
-For Q62, most comments related to the 'staffing levels/pressure', 'consultants and hospital doctors', 'midwives' and 'communication/information sharing' themes.
-Finally, most responses to Q63 related to the 'general and other comment', 'communication/information sharing', 'hospital facilities' and 'post-natal stage' themes.
+For Q61, most of the comments related to the 'midwives', 'labour and birth' and 'prenatal/antenatal stage' themes.
+For Q62, most comments related to the 'feeding', 'general and other comment' and 'communication/information sharing' themes.
+Finally, most responses to Q63 related to the 'general and other comment', 'feeding', and 'health and wellbeing of women' themes.

-It is notable that midwives feature strongly in the responses for each of the three questions.
-There are many more positive comments than suggestions for improvement relating to midwives, which likely reflects the nature and importance of the interactions that women have with midwives during labour and birth.
+It is notable the midwives feature strongly in the responses for each of the three questions.
+There are many times more positive comments than suggestions for improvement relating to midwives, which likely reflects the nature and importance of the interactions that women have with midwives during labour and birth.